 Khoun Xe Cave (on the Xe Bangfai River) – Those who make it to Konglor are visibly impressed and can be forgiven for thinking “it doesn’t get much better.”
 Let me assure you it can and it is.
 In the far South Eastern corner of Khammouane Province, in one of the remotest areas in Laos, there’s a river cave which dwarfs even Konglor.
-Twice as long and twice as big inside, Khoun Xe Cave is currently listed as the world’s biggest cave river.
+At 6.5 km from the downstream to upstream entrance it’s slightly shorter in length than Khong Lor Cave.
+However, it’s internal dimensions are twice as big.
+Khoun Xe Cave is currently listed as the world’s biggest cave river.
 Be warned though, this is truly an off the beaten track experience.
 A four hour grinding drive over 100 kilometers of outback dirt road followed by a two hour ride down the wild reaches of the Xebangfai River will eventually bring you to the entrance of Khoun Xe Cave.
 A local tour operator, in Thakhek, runs a 3 day/2 night expedition to the cave which involves camping out in the wilds and a full day of kayaking through the 11.5 kilometer length of Khoun Xe.
 It’s a true Indiana style adventure and even at USD 850 for a solo sightseer – inclusive of everything and two local guides – it’s the caving trip of a life time.

 Note: Khoun Xe Cave is right up on the border of Vietnam.
 During the dry/cool season night time temperatures can be rather cold; take a jacket.
 The trip through the cave can be physically challenging.
 With a number of stops required to climb across cave rapids it’s recommended you use solid footwear as a lot of the rock falls have sharp edges.
 Approximate time inside, to complete the 11.5 kilometer traverse end to end, is nine hours.
 Taken it as a give you’ll get hot, sweaty and covered in dirt and mud.
 If you’ve got camera gear, take a wet bag because you’ll be hopping in and out of the kayaks regularly to make trips up into the cave side chambers.
 The tour company provides helmets and one caving light per person.
 BE SAFE: take one or two of your own lights for back-up